islandirie/cheatsheets/vim.md

 ## Editing:
 - `i` - Enter insert mode before the cursor
 - `I` - Enter insert mode at the beginning of the line
-- `a` - Enter insert mode after the cursor
+- `a` - Enter append mode after the cursor
-- `A` - Enter insert mode at the end of the line
+- `A` - Enter Append mode at the end of the line
 - `o` - Open a new line below the current line and enter insert mode
 - `O` - Open a new line above the current line and enter insert mode
 - `dd` - Delete the current line